Geriatric Babesia cases are rising and may require longer treatment

 However, some patients can relapse.
 “A few cases of relapse despite at least 6 consecutive weeks of atovaquone plus azithromycin demonstrate that resistance to atovaquone and/or azithromycin can emerge in highly immunocompromised patients during an extended course of this antibiotic combination,” wrote Krause et al.

-Editor’s note: I share the same concerns regarding Babesia in the elderly, and I base the length of antibiotics on the patient’s response to treatment.
+Editor’s note: I share the same concerns regarding Geriatric Babesia, and I base the length of antibiotics on the patient’s response to treatment.

 - Menis M, Whitaker BI, Wernecke M, et al. Babesiosis Occurrence among the U.S. Medicare Beneficiaries Ages 65 and Older, During 2006-2017: Overall, and by State and County of Residence.
 Open Forum Infectious Diseases.
 2020